Solyman Brown: Poetry, books, and writings

-The leading literary journal, The Knickerbocker, published and republished large sections of Brown's poem between 1833 and 1860.
-In 1838, he published another major work on dentistry, "Dental Hygeia, a Poem on the Health and Preservation of the Teeth" where his main concern was discussing and suggesting the appropriate ways to preserve our teeth, made him receive the title "poet laureate of dentistry."
+The leading literary journal, The Knickerbocker, published large sections of Brown's poem between 1833 and 1860.
+In 1838, Brown published another major work on dentistry, "Dental Hygeia, a Poem on the Health and Preservation of the Teeth" which led him to be called the "poet laureate of dentistry."

 Brown's most famous writing was "A Treatise on Mechanical Dentistry".
 Unluckily, it caused the anger and backlash of some of his associate dentists "for revealing the secrets of the profession".